kennism/homelab/tkgm/vsphere/README.md

 *Note: Packages `contour` and `cert-manager` are prerequisites for `harbor`.
 Make sure the steps for installing `contour` and `cert-manager` were executed prior to installing `harbor`.*

-*Note: Make sure that the VM type which is used for the _workload_ cluster supports _Premium Storage_ ( https://docs.microsoft.com/en-us/azure/virtual-machines/premium-storage-performance ) _and_ has sufficient max. number of allowed disks ( See: notes at the end of this chapter )*

 Confirm that the Harbor package is available in the cluster:

 `tanzu package available list -A`